jrmeier/fast-trade/README.md

 backtest = {
     "base_balance": 1000, # start with a balance of 1000
-    "chart_period": "5Min", # time period selected on the chard
-    "chart_start": "2021-08-30 18:00:00", # when to start the chart
+    "freq": "5Min", # time period selected on the chard "chart_start": "2021-08-30 18:00:00", # when to start the chart
     "chart_stop": "2021-09-06 16:39:00", # when to stop the chart
     "comission": 0.01, # a comission to pay per transaction